Albania

-Albania, officially the Republic of Albania, (Note: Republika e Shqipërisë, /sq/) is a country in Southeast Europe.
+Albania, officially the Republic of Albania, (Note: Republika e Shqipërisë, /sq/) is a country in Southeastern Europe.
 It is located in the Balkans, on the Adriatic and Ionian Seas within the Mediterranean Sea, and shares land borders with Montenegro to the northwest, Kosovo to the northeast, North Macedonia to the east and Greece to the south.
 With an area of 28748 sqkm, it has a varied range of climatic, geological, hydrological and morphological conditions.
 Albania's landscapes range from rugged snow-capped mountains in the Albanian Alps and the Korab, Skanderbeg, Pindus and Ceraunian Mountains, to fertile lowland plains extending from the Adriatic and Ionian seacoasts.
 Tirana is the capital and largest city in the country, followed by Durrës, Vlorë, and Shkodër.

 Albania was inhabited by several Illyrian tribes, among them the Ardiaei, Bylliones, Dassaretii, Enchele, and Taulantians, with the Chaonians settled in the southwest.
 Several colonies were founded by the Ancient Greeks along the Albanian coast, most notably Apollonia.
 The Illyrians were the dominant power in Albania before the rise of Macedon.
 Following the Illyrian Wars, Albania was integrated into the Roman Empire and remained in the Byzantine Empire after its partition.
 During the Middle Ages, several Albanian principalities emerged, most notably the Principality of Arbanon, Kingdom of Albania, Principality of Albania and Albania Veneta.
 In the 15th century, Albania became a center of resistance against Ottoman expansion under the leadership of Gjergj Kastrioti Skanderbeg, whose military campaigns repelled Ottoman advances for over two decades.
 Although incorporated into the Ottoman Empire, Albania retained distinct cultural and social identities throughout four centuries of foreign rule, culminating in the Albanian Renaissance in the 19th century.
-Albania declared independence in 1912, followed by a turbulent 20th century marked by monarchy, foreign occupation during both World Wars, and a repressive communist regime under Enver Hoxha.
+Albania declared independence in 1912, followed by a turbulent 20th century marked by monarchy, foreign occupation during both World Wars, and a communist regime under Enver Hoxha.

 Since its independence in 1912, Albania has undergone a number of political changes, transitioning from a monarchy to a communist regime before becoming a sovereign parliamentary constitutional republic.
 Governed by a constitution prioritising the separation of powers, the country's political structure includes a parliament, a ceremonial president, a functional prime minister and a hierarchy of courts.
 Albania is a developing country with an upper-middle income economy driven by the service sector, with manufacturing and tourism, which attracted over 11 million visitors in 2024, also playing significant roles.
-After the dissolution of its communist system the country shifted from centralised planning to an open market economy.
+The illegal drug trade in Albania contributes around US$100 million to the economy per year.
+After the dissolution of its communist system, the country shifted from centralised planning to an open market economy.
 Albanian citizens have universal health care access and free primary and secondary education.
-The country is an official candidate for membership in the European Union and has been negotiating accession since 2022.
+The country is an official candidate for membership in the European Union, and has been negotiating accession since 2022.